tarantool/tarantool/doc/sphinx/getting_started.rst

    convenient for learning it will be used for most examples in this manual.
 Tarantool is waiting for the user to type instructions.

-   To create the first space and the first :mod:`box.index`, try this:
+   To create the first space and the first :ref:`index <box.index>`, try this:

    .. code-block:: lua